 This sweet deal, however, also enabled governments to postpone tough fiscal choices in favor of racking up debt.
-The Dominican Republic, which owes Venezuela $3 billion for oil, saw its debt-to-GDP ratio rise to 45 percent last year, up 10 points from 2008.
+The Dominican Republic, which owes Venezuela $3 billion for oil, saw its debt-to-GDP ratio rise to last year, up 10 points from 2008.
 Debt in the Bahamas has jumped to 50 percent, from 32 percent in 2008 -- still low by U.S. standards, but high for an island nation vulnerable to external shocks.
 After its devastating 2010 earthquake, Haiti had $395 million in oil debt forgiven by Venezuela; it has since amassed almost $1 billion more.
-Some estimates suggest that, by 2015, 35 percent of the Caribbean’s external debt will be owed to Venezuela.
+Some suggest that, by 2015, 35 percent of the Caribbean’s external debt will be owed to Venezuela.

 Now Venezuela and Petroleos de Venezuela SA, its state oil company, face economic pressures of their own.
-President Nicolas Maduro said this month that the Petrocaribe program will continue.
+President Nicolas Maduro this month that the Petrocaribe program will continue.
 But production of oil, which provides 95 percent of Venezuela’s foreign exchange and about half its government revenue, has dropped over the last few decades.
 Moreover, agreements with Cuba and the other Petrocaribe countries and China mean that PDVSA now receives cash for less than half its exports.
 During this spring’s election, opposition candidate Henriques Capriles Radonski pledged to stop “giving away” Venezuela’s oil, and there are many in Maduro’s camp who think the same.